Weld quality assurance: Visible light imaging

 Inspection may be manual, conducted by an inspector using imaging equipment, or automated using machine vision.
 Since the similarity of materials between weld and workpiece, and between good and defective areas, provides little inherent contrast, the latter usually requires methods other than simple imaging.

-One (destructive) method involves the microscopic analysis of a cross section of the weld.
+One (destructive) method involves the microscopic analysis of a weld cross-section.

 Ultrasonic- and acoustic-based methods

 Ultrasonic testing uses the principle that a gap in the weld changes the propagation of ultrasonic sound through the metal.
 One common method uses single-probe ultrasonic testing involving operator interpretation of an oscilloscope-type screen.

 Another senses using a 2D array of ultrasonic sensors.
 Conventional, phased array and time of flight diffraction (TOFD) methods can be combined into the same piece of test equipment.

-Acoustic emission methods monitor for sound created by the loading or flexing of the weld.
+Acoustic emission methods monitor for the sound created by the loading or flexing of the weld.

 Peel testing of spot welds

 This method includes tearing the weld apart and measuring the size of the remaining weld.